Policy Brief

 - The estimated population required to maintain living standards is calculated to be 128,000 in 2030 and 150,000 in 2040.

-The Executive Summary of the report states that –
+The Executive Summary of the report stated that –

 The policy intent of Ministers is that our community thrives, success should see living standards – defined as real GVA/person - to rise.
 However, indicative modelling suggests that to simply maintain current living standards, the total population could need to be as high as 150,000 by 2040.
 Ministers are not prepared to accept this scenario.